Finite energy well-posedness for nonlinear Schr\"odinger equations with non-vanishing conditions at infinity: 3D well-posedness

-Under Assumption \ref{ass:global3D} and instead of $\RE(v_0)\in L^2(\R^3)$, one may alternatively assume that the initial data satisfies $\Hc(1+v_0)$ and $\|\nabla\RE(v_0)\|_{L^2}^2$ sufficiently small adapting \cite[Lemma 3.2]{Killip16} stated for cubic-quintic nonlinearities \eqref{eq:cubicquintic}.
+The statement follows by approximation and the continuous dependence on the initial data provided by Lemma \ref{lem:approx} and Theorem \ref{thm:mainlocal} respectively. \end{proof} Global existence then follows from Lemma \ref{lem:bound M} and Theorem \ref{thm:mainlocal} by means of the blow-up alternative, completing the proof of Theorem \ref{thm:main3D}. \begin{remark} While our proof of global well-posedness in the case of non-sign-definite total energy $\Hc$ does not require a smallness condition, more decay of $\RE(v_0)$ than provided by $v_0\in \Fone(\R^3)$ is assumed, namely $\RE(v_0)\in L^2(\R^3)$.
+The finite energy assumption only yields $v_0\in L^6(\R^3)$ and $|v|^2+2\RE(v_0)\in L^2(\R^3)$. \\ Under Assumption \ref{ass:global3D} and instead of $\RE(v_0)\in L^2(\R^3)$, one may alternatively assume that the initial data are such that $\Hc(1+v_0)$ and $\|\nabla\RE(v_0)\|_{L^2}^2$ are sufficiently small adapting \cite[Lemma 3.2]{Killip16} stated for cubic-quintic nonlinearities \eqref{eq:cubicquintic}.
 Moreover, as pointed out in \cite[Remark p.
 2683]{Killip18} the same argument yields small data global well-posedness for the cubic-quintic nonlinearity where the quintic part is focusing and the cubic part defocusing, hence for $F$ being unbounded from below.
-Inspired, by this observation and the classical small data global well-posedness in $H^1$ for NLS eq, see e.g. \cite[Chapter 3.4]{Tao}, we prove that \eqref{eq:NLS3d} is globally well-posed in the energy space for small data provided that Assumption \ref{ass:D} holds. \end{remark}
+Inspired, by this observation and the classical small data global well-posedness in $H^1$ for NLS eq, see e.g. \cite[Chapter 3.4]{Tao}, we prove that \eqref{eq:NLS3d} is globally well-posed in the energy space for small data provided that Assumption \ref{ass:D} holds. \end{remark} \begin{proposition} If Assumption \ref{ass:D} is satisfied, then there exists $\varepsilon>0$ only depending on $\delta>0$ as in \eqref{F:convex} such that if $\mathcal{H}(1+v_0)\leq \frac{1}{4}\eps$ and $\|\nabla v_0\|_{L^2}^2\leq \eps$, then the unique solution provided by Proposition \ref{prop:LWP3d} is global. \end{proposition} This proves Theorem \ref{thm: smalldata GWP}.
+If $\supp(F_{-})\subset [0,1)$, it suffices to assume $\|\nabla \RE(v_0)\|_{L^2}^2$ small instead of $\|\nabla v_0\|_{L^2}^2$ small. \begin{proof} First we show that under the given assumptions one has $\En(1+u_0)\leq C{\eps}$ and second a continuity argument then yields that $\En(1+v)(t)$ remains bounded for all times.
+We claim that there exists $\eps>0$ such that if $\|\nabla v_0\|_{L^2}^2\leq \eps$ and $\mathcal{H}(1+v_0)\leq\frac{\varepsilon}{4}$, then $v_0\in \Fone$ and